florayuan18/florayuan18.github.io/_posts/2020-02-28-test-markdown.md

 ---
 layout: post
-title: Sample blog post
+title: Sample Issue #1
-subtitle: Each post also has a subtitle
+subtitle: Person who did issue
 gh-repo: daattali/beautiful-jekyll
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [issue, name]
 comments: true
 ---

-This is a demo post to show you how to write blog posts with markdown.
-I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.
+This is a sample for how issues will start to look.

 **Here is some bold text**